Last Updated on 18 February 2026 by Cycloscope

 Folk dances of Bali

 Struggling along the roller-coaster road, we are finally back to where we started.
-We find a guest house at 100,000 rupiahs.
+We found a guest house for 100,000 rupiahs.

 From our rooms, we hear music in the distance.
 Even though it’s already dark and we’re pretty exhausted, we decide to go see what’s going on.
 And we don’t regret it.